jorbDehmel/oak/README.md

 processors, deterministic finite automata) for the augmentation of patterns of tokens (or symbols, in `Oak` terminology).

-The original `$apling` is a deterministic finite automata, meaning it has limited functionality.
-However, work is in progress to replace it with a Token-Augmentation Turing Machine, which will offer Turing-completeness and thus more complete functionality.
+The original `$apling` is a push-down automata, meaning it has limited functionality.
+However, work is in progress to replace it with a Token-Augmentation Register Machine (`TARM`), which will offer Turing-completeness and thus more complete functionality.

+### Side Note: The Hierarchy of Automata

+The following lists several models of automata from least powerful to most, with an example for each.
+Each successive class can perform all computations of those above it and more.

+- Combinatorial Logic (Boolean logic)
+- Finite-State Automata (RegEx)
+- Push-Down Automata (Sapling rule engine)
+- Turing Machine (TARM rule engine)

+### Part 0- Rule Engines

+A rule engine is a function which takes in a certain portion of the input token stream and augments it in some way.
+This is an abstraction which allows `$apling` and `TARM` to function interchangeably in the compilation process.
+New rule engines can only be added by directly modifying the `C++` `acorn` source code and recompiling.
+Thus, they are not to be considered a front-facing resource for developers- Even those of dialects.

 ### Part 1- Rule Loading